ais-sigbit/2022/cfp.md

 - Submission Deadline: October 10, 2022
 - Notification of Acceptance: October 31, 2022
-- Final Version Due: November 30, 2021
+- Final Version Due: November 21, 2021

 ### Submission Guideline:

+Due to COVID-19, we have decided to run this workshop in an online/offline hybrid mode.
+The accepted abstract can be presented online or in-person although in-person presentation is preferred.
 Authors should submit a three-page extended abstract (including figures, tables, and references) via [EasyChair](https://easychair.org/conferences/?conf=2022sigbitworkshop).